 For example, the theme in the screenshot below has only one widget area for the theme’s sidebar …

-Here is an enlarged image of the widget section of the theme above, and you can see that this WordPress theme only includes one widget area …
+Below is an enlarged image of the widget section of the above theme, where you can see that this particular WP theme only contains one widget area …

-As you can see from the above, the only place where users can add widgets to their website using the above theme is in the site’s sidebar area.
+As you can see, the only location where users can add widgets to their website using the theme shown above is in the site’s sidebar section.

-In contrast, the theme shown below includes a number of widget-ready areas …
+In contrast, the WP theme shown in the screenshot below contains multiple widgetized areas …

-(Many WordPress themes offer users a number of widget-ready sections)
+(Many WP themes offer users a number of widget-enabled areas)

 (Multiple widgets areas)

-As you can see, with the above theme, you can add widgets to the sidebar area of two different page templates (Main Sidebar and Showcase Sidebar) and three different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …
+As you can see, with the above theme, widgets can be added to the sidebar area of 2 different page templates (Main Sidebar and Showcase Sidebar) and 3 different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …

 (Some themes let you add widgets to your site’s footer area)

-This loads the Widgets panel in your web browser …
+This brings up the Widgets screen in your browser …

-The Widgets screen displays all the widgets that you currently have available.
+The Widgets area displays all the widgets that you currently have available.

 On the right-hand side of the window, you can see your “active” widgets …

-Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. instantly become available for use.
+Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. immediately become active on your site.

-The Widgets screen also includes an Inactive Widgets section that lets you remove widgets that you no longer want to actively display on your website.
+In addition, your Widgets area includes an Inactive Widgets section that lets you remove widgets that you no longer want to use on your website.
 Inactive widgets do not lose their settings.

 By default, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

-These widgets are available right out of the box in the default WordPress theme and display items like Recent Posts, Recent Comments, Meta, etc. to your site visitors …
+These widgets are available in your default WordPress theme right out of the box and display items like Recent Posts, Recent Comments, Meta, etc. to your site visitors …

-(By default, your site already comes with several pre-installed widgets)
+(By default, your site already comes with a number of pre-installed widgets)

-(Installing new WordPress plugins can sometimes add new widgets to your Widgets area!)
+(Installing new WordPress plugins can sometimes add new widgets to your Widgets admin section!)

-WP widgets are great because you can easily insert, activate, deactivate, reorder and remove them all inside your Widgets area just by using drag & drop …
+WordPress widgets are great because you can easily add, activate, deactivate, rearrange and delete them within your Widgets area using drag and drop …

-Drag & drop technology lets you easily reconfigure the layout of your widgetized areas.
+With drag & drop technology you can easily reorder the order of your widget-enabled sections.

 For example, take a look at the image below.
-In this example site, the widgets have already been configured to display the following:
+In this example site, the widgets have already been configured to show the following:

 - A contact support button, and

-- Click to call sales buttons from a widgetized WP plugin …
+- A couple of click to phone sales buttons from a widgetized WordPress plugin …

-(Widgets control the order certain features display on your WordPress site)
+(Widgets control how certain features on your site display)

-If we could peek inside this site’s Widget area, you would see that these features appear on the site in the same order as they were arranged in the active widget section …
+If you take a look inside this site’s Widget area, you would see that these features appear on the site’s sidebar menu in exactly the same order as they have been arranged in the active widget area …

-If we reorganize the above widgets in the Active Widget Area using drag & drop …
+Let’s now reorganize these widgets in the Sidebar Widget Area using drag & drop …

-The widget features have now been reorganized in your sidebar …
+The widget features have now been reordered in your sidebar …

-As you can see, this instantly changes the layout of the sidebar.
-Note in the screenshot below that the click to call function (3) is now first the sidebar menu, and the contact us image banner (2) is located above the newsletter opt-in form (1) …
+This instantly reorganizes the order of items in your site’s sidebar.
+Note in the screenshot below that the click to call feature (3) is now at the top of the sidebar menu, and the contact us section (2) has been moved to the spot above the newsletter subscription form (1) …

-Let me show you some other things worth knowing about widgets:
+Here are a few other useful things worth knowing about widgets:

-Depending upon the WP theme that you have installed on your site, you can also manage and customize your widgets without making actual changes to your site, so you can be sure that you like what you see before committing these changes to the live website.
+Depending upon the WP theme that you have installed on your site, you’re also able to customize widgets without making actual changes to your site, so you can be sure that you like what you have done before committing your changes to your live website.

-You can do many edits to widgets in preview mode, like adding, removing and moving around your current widgets to any widget areas that your theme makes available, and see all changes in real time.
-If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected to your site visitors.
+You can do a number of modifications and adjustments to widgets in preview mode, like inserting, deleting and moving around the currently added widgets to any widget areas that your theme makes available, and see all changes in real time.
+If you like what you have done and click the “Save and Publish” button, your changes will then be instantly updated and reflected to your site visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

-The ability to manage widgets from your own WP dashboard is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing changes (and avoid making errors), or manage your widgets on the fly using the Widget editor screen as discussed earlier.
+Widget management is a great feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing it (and avoid making mistakes), or change widgets on the fly using the Widget editor screen discussed earlier.

-As we have explained previously, WordPress lets you quickly rearrange how information is displayed in areas of your website sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-&-drop …
+As we have shown you in an earlier example, with WordPress you can easily rearrange how content is displayed in widgetized areas like your site’s sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-and-drop technology …

-(Reorganize sidebar elements with widgets to improve your site’s user experience)
+(Reorganize sidebar layout using widgets to improve visitor experience)

-In the above screenshot, for example, you can see that we have quickly and easily rearranged the sidebar by switching around the search and testimonial sections.
+In the above screenshot, for example, you can see that we have reorganized the layout in the site’s sidebar menu by switching the search and testimonial sections.
 As you now know, this was easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.

-Reorganizing sidebar elements using widgets can improve your site’s visitor experience.
+Rearranging sidebar elements with widgets can help to improve user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With most traditionally-designed websites, you would need to edit code in the site’s templates to reorganize the layout, make unique customizations to features on page elements like subscription forms, or just add things like an index of your site pages, or a dropdown menu of your post categories, an archives section, customized menus, links to external sites, links to your recent posts, the latest post comments, a section displaying clickable text ads, quotations or surveys, RSS content excerpts, product catalog images, Twitter feeds, and more.
+With most static websites, you would need to edit code in the website’s templates to rearrange the layout, customize features on page elements like shopping cart forms, or just add features like a page index, or a dropdown menu of your categories, a post archives section, custom menus, links to external sites, a list of your most popular posts, the latest post comments, a section displaying clickable images, quotations or polls, content from RSS feeds, images, Facebook feeds, and more.

-While some widgets are “fixed” in the sense that they provide little to no customizing options, other than to add an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no customizable options, other than to add an optional title to the widget as shown in the example below …

-(Some widgets offer little to no configuration options)
+(Some widgets give you little to no customizable options)

-Most widgets provide various settings that allow you to further customize things.
-This includes making certain types of information hidden to visitors but visible to registered users, displaying additional forms, fields, or data, specifying sizes of sidebar images, videos, etc. and more …
+Many widgets offer additional settings that allow you to further customize things.
+This includes making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc. and more …

 How To Use WP Widgets

-As we have seen, widgets require no coding experience or programming expertise to use.
-Most widgets can be added to your website simply by activating a plugin and then dragging and dropping the plugin’s widget into your Active widgets area.
+As you have just seen, widgets require no coding experience or programming expertise to use.
+Most widgets can be easily added to your website or blog simply by activating a plugin and then dragging and dropping the plugin’s related widget into your Active widgets area.

-For some useful tips and tricks to using widgets, see these detailed tutorials showing you how to use various types of widgets in WordPress to improve the effectiveness of your website, plus many useful tips for getting the most out of WordPress with widgets:
+For useful tips and tricks to using widgets, see these great tutorials showing you how to use various types of widgets in WordPress to improve the effectiveness of your website, plus many cool tips for getting the most out of WordPress using widgets: